-In 1997 the Society of Automotive Engineers (SAE) has initiated a task force with the aim to establish a translation quality metric that could be used by automotive companies to compare the quality of service information translation deliverables.
-This task force has recently published a proposal which defines eight quality metrics for language translation of automotive service information [SAE J2450, 1999].
+In 1997 the SAE has initiated a task force with the aim to establish a translation quality metric that could be used by automotive companies to compare the quality of service information translation deliverables.
+This task force has recently published a proposal which defines eight quality metrics and associated measures for language translation products of automotive service information [SAE J2450, 1999].
 Currently, the proposal covers only the syntactic aspects of a translation product, and thus has to be seen as a first step towards a standard for defining and proofing translation quality of automotive service information.

-Since this activity will have a broader scope and impact on the quality of technical information as an accompanying product of a technical product, it is an interesting investigation to view this work in combination with the deployment of multilingual human language technology (mHLT), in particular machine translation (MT), in the production and translation of technical information.
+Since this activity will have a broader scope and impact on the quality of technical information as an accompanying product of the technical product, it is an interesting investigation to view this work in combination with the deployment of mHLT in the production and translation of technical information.

-For this purpose we have examined the SAE proposal with the result to slightly reshape it by taking into account the requirements of the envisaged Multidoc mHLT deployment scenario ([Multidoc, 1997-1999]).
+For this purpose we have examined the SAE proposal with the result to slightly reshape it by taking into account the requirements of the Multidoc mHLT deployment scenario ([Schütz, 1998]).
 Furthermore, we have defined an evaluation methodology based on a quality model to allow for effective extensibility and efficient maintainability.

-In the remainder of this paper, we introduce our strategy of defining a SAE J2450 inspired quality model.
-For the actual evaluation process we have chosen an object-oriented representation of the service information elements which is particularly feasible in today's SGML-based automotive documentation environments.
+In the remainder of this paper, we introduce our strategy of defining a SAE J2450 inspired quality model and a complete QAF.
+For the actual evaluation process we have chosen an object-oriented representation of the service information elements which is particularly feasible in today's SGML/XML-based automotive documentation environments.
 In section 2, we briefly introduce this service information object model.
 Section 3 deals with the established quality model and the reshaping of the J2450 quality metric.
 The application of the model to the evaluation of machine translation products is then presented in section 4.
-The paper closes with an outlook to future developments in this very important area and its impact on the introduction of controlled languages for service information in general.
+The paper closes with an outlook to future developments in this very important area and its impact on the introduction of controlled languages for automotive service information in general.

-2 Information Object Model
+Information Object Model

-2.1 Structural Dimension
+Structural Content Dimension